MINIMALISM AND MOTHERHOOD

 How many times have you sat down to play with your kids or read a book, only to find that your mind wanders to what you’ve got to do next?
 Or when your child’s been talking and you’ve not replied or you’ve murmured some half-hearted response and they say ‘but Mummy you haven’t been listening’.

-Create more time for yourself (see #1 above), take some of the pressure away from the millions of things you feel you SHOULD be doing and be present with the little people in your life who are probably the most precious things of all.
+Create more time for yourself (see the point above), take some of the pressure away from the millions of things you feel you SHOULD be doing and be present with the little people in your life who are probably the most precious things of all.

 That doesn’t mean you have to be with your kids all the time, but when you ARE with them, be with them completely.
 Be engaged, present and totally committed.
 Of all the things that your kids need from you, your TIME is the one that they’ll remember the most.